33-Year-Old First Baseman – Miami Marlins

 Garrett Jones Contract Information:

-Jones agreed to a one-year, $4.5 million deal with the Pirates in January of 2013.
+Agreed to a two-year contract with the Marlins in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Garrett Jones – simply subscribe now.